10 Different Types of Mortgage Loans Homebuyers Should Know About

 Interest rates are initially higher than adjustable-rate mortgages (ARMs)

 Ideal for: Borrowers who prefer stable principal and interest payments on their mortgage.

 3. Adjustable-rate mortgages

 An adjustable-rate mortgage (ARM) is a type of mortgage loan that has a variable interest rate.
 Instead of staying fixed, it fluctuates over the repayment term.
-One of the popular adjustable-rate mortgage options is the 5/1 ARM.
+One popular ARM option is the 5/1 ARM, which is considered a hybrid mortgage because it has both a fixed-rate period and a period where the rate adjusts on a recurring basis.

-This type of home loan is a hybrid of a fixed-rate and adjustable-rate mortgage.
-The mortgage rate is fixed for five years, and then adjusts annually for the remainder of the loan term.
-ARMs usually start off with lower rates than fixed-rate loans, but can go as high as two percentage points or more above the fixed rate when it adjusts for the first time.
+With a 5/1 ARM, the interest rate is fixed for an initial period of five years and then adjusts annually for the remainder of the loan term.
+ARMs usually start off with lower rates than fixed-rate loans but can go as high as five percentage points above the fixed rate when they adjust for the first time.

-- Includes a variable rate, which can change based on market conditions
+- Include a variable rate, which can change based on market conditions

-- Typically begins with a mortgage rate that is lower than fixed-rate loans
+- Typically begin with a mortgage rate that is lower than fixed-rate loans

-- Comes with a lifetime adjustment cap, which often means the variable rate can’t jump by more than five percentage points over the life of the loan
+- Come with a lifetime adjustment cap, which often means the variable rate can’t jump by more than five percentage points over the life of the loan

 Ideal for: Borrowers who plan to move or refinance before the fixed-rate period on their loan ends.